Common bottlenose dolphin

 English: Common bottlenose dolphin, bottlenose dolphin

-2.6 m and 190-260 kg (coastal) / 3.7-3.8 m and 450 kg (offshore).
-Males are typically larger.
+For inshore/coastal bottlenose dolphins, the average size is 260 cm and 190-260 kg, while for offshore populations it is 370-380 cm and 450 kg.
+Males are typically larger than females.
 Calves are between 84-140 cm and 20 kg at birth.

 MIGRATION AND MOVEMENTS

-Some coastal dolphins maintain long-term, multigenerational home ranges, others have more complex movements.
+Some coastal dolphins maintain long-term, multigenerational home ranges, while others have more complex movements.
 Offshore dolphins generally range over much greater areas and in larger groups, showing seasonal migration.

-The common bottlenose dolphin (Tursiops truncatus) is perhaps one of the best-known Cetaceans, and likely what most people picture when they think of a dolphin.
+The common bottlenose dolphin (Tursiops truncatus) is perhaps one of the best-known cetaceans and likely what most people picture when they think of a dolphin.
 It is a widespread and abundant species, occurring in tropical and temperate coastal and pelagic marine waters worldwide.
 Bottlenose dolphins are familiar from appearances in films and TV shows, as well as from being exhibited in numerous zoos and aquariums.